acailic/acailic.github.io/_notes/oca-chapter-4.md

 	■ protected: default access and child classes
 	■ public: protected and classes in the other packages

 4. You cannot create Cyrcle inheritance, two classes inherit each other.

+- There is no way to go more than one level up for methods. variables because variable are never overridden.
+They are shadowed.
+So to access any of the super class's variable, you can unshadow it using a cast.
+For example, ((A) c).data;

 5. You cannot asign "void" like a type to any variable or field state of a class.